JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 From a detailed immunologic perspective, to generate a CD 8+ response, APCs at the vaccination site present mainly peptides 8-11 amino acids long on MHC I complexes to immature T cells, though there may be some glycopeptide presentation.
 In mRNA vaccines, the mRNA is taken up by a wide variety of local cells which then translate it into peptides, some of which are presented on MHCI via a pathway that presents internal peptides in addition to the pathway used by APCs to present external peptides.
 The presentation of both internal and external peptides relies on lysosomal degradation. mRNA vaccines specifically engineer the resultant peptide to maximize binding to MHC I and MHC II.
 The mRNA molecule is not (8-11)x3 bases long.
 It is much longer, and the target sequence is embedded within restriction enzyme targets and specific sequences in such a way to optimize MHC binding.
 Often multiple separate 8-11 codons are in a single mRNA molecule and multiple mRNA molecules are used.
 Both internal and external presentation and engineered MHC I binding bode well for mRNA vaccines theoretically, but realistically the body is pretty good at finding targets itself.
 For mRNA cancer vaccines, peptide presentation must occur twice: at the vaccination site (by APCs, particularly DCs, processing mRNA-encoded neoantigens) and at the tumor site (by tumor cells presenting endogenous neoantigens from DNA mutations).
 The vaccination site relies on mRNA uptake, translation, and DC processing, which is relatively reliable but limited by cleavage and immunogenicity predictions.
 The tumor site follows the complex DNA-to-MHC pipeline, with additional challenges from tumor heterogeneity and immune evasion.
 Differences in proteasomal cleavage between DCs and tumor cells are a key hurdle, but solutions like minimal epitope design and robust neoantigen selection improve success.

 This strategy relies on natural processing mechanisms to select an immunogenic sequence that will get presentation whereas mRNA relies on massive data pipelines integrated with artificial intelligence (AI) reasoning.
 I have no way to compare the two, but what I can say is there is a tradeoff of variety vs dose.
 With this strategy all you have to worry about is getting the tumor cells into bite sized bits.
+This strategy depends on the use of hundreds to thousands of pathology slices, but the whole process will be streamlined.
 You will get a larger variety of antigens, but the individual amount of any particular antigen will be low within a dose and the antigens may be highly variable from dose to dose.
 There may be an advantage with regards to tumor heterogeneity and tumor evolution over time, but epitopes from dose to dose will be less reproducible than an mRNA vaccine.

 Major challenges exist in both mRNA and this strategy in creating a CD8 response.
 Viral antigens like spike protein in covid are highly immunogenic and highly expressed on MHCI and come with all sorts of other inflammatory signals from infected cells – not so in cancer.
 T cell receptors (both CD 4+ and CD 8+) develop to tolerate self-antigens which TAAs fundamentally are.
 Also, CD 8+ TCRs require MHC I presentation (regardless of whether surface or internal), which is often greatly reduced in tumor cells.
 Furthermore, tumors are highly heterogeneous and constantly evolving and easily ignore immune attacks.